Create Tracks

 Track Properties

-Two track links options are available when using the Track/Chain type, the Single Pin and the Double Pin track link.
+Two track link options are available when using the Track/Chain type, the Single Pin and the Double Pin track link.
 In the single pin, the track links are connected to each other using a pin.
 In the double pin, the track links are pinned to a connector link.
 The figure below illustrates the single and double pin track links.

-Figure 3.
+Figure 5.
 Track link options

 By default, track and belt are represented by a combination of primitive geometries.
 The option Use CAD/H3D graphics for links enables the use CAD or H3D file of all entities for the track or belt.
-Mass and inertia properties are calculated from the CAD graphics.
+With this option, mass and inertia properties are calculated from the CAD graphics.
 The CAD or H3D file is positioned at the center of the link or connector body, it is therefore important to make sure the center of the CAD graphics is positioned at the global origin (0,0,0 in XYZ coordinate) before including in the track system.

-Figure 4.
+Figure 6.
 CAD/H3D graphics positioning

-The option Use CAD/H3D graphics for contacts enables the use CAD or H3D file of the track link to interact with the rigid soil contact.
-User-defined mass and inertia can be provided using the option User mass, inertia for links, in this case the track links properties can be edited in the wrap system dataset.
+User-defined mass and inertia can be provided using the option User mass and inertia, in this case the track links properties can be edited in the wrap system dataset.

 The links in the belt or track are constrained to each other to prevent lateral movement.
 The type of constraint can be changed using the Link DOF option based on the requirement of the application.
 The details of the connection between the link are tabulated below: